 It is the dedication of longserving housekeepers and gardeners like the two generations of Buxtons at Luttrell's Tower that lends Landmark so much of its character.
 We both salute and are grateful for their loyalty and commitment.

-Linda & Brian Buxton outside the tower's front door.
+2 John Smith's af Linda & Brian Buxton outside the tower's front door.